The Open University since 2006

 Studying mammals: Meat eaters

-In this unit, we will examine the biology of the impressive meat eaters (e.g. wolves, lions and cheetahs), focusing in part on the biological 'equipment' - slashing and gripping teeth, for example - and on the less obvious behavioural characteristics that have contributed to the undoubted success of these fearsome hunters.
+In this course, we will examine the biology of the impressive meat eaters (e.g. wolves, lions and cheetahs), focusing in part on the biological 'equipment' - slashing and gripping teeth, for example - and on the less obvious behavioural characteristics that have contributed to the undoubted success of these fearsome hunters.
 Many of the meat eaters live and hunt in groups, which raises intriguing questions about the advantages of group living and the types of social behaviour between individuals that help maintain group coherence.

 This is the fifth in a series of units about studying mammals.
 To get the most from these units, you will need access to a copy of The Life of Mammals (2002) by David Attenborough, BBC Books (ISBN 0563534230), and The Life of Mammals (2002) on DVD, which contains the associated series of ten BBC TV programmes.
-OpenLearn unit S182_8 Studying mammals: life in the trees contains samples from the DVD set.
-You should begin each unit by watching the relevant TV programme on the DVD and reading the corresponding chapter in The Life of Mammals.
-You will be asked to rewatch specific sequences from the programme as you work through the unit.
+OpenLearn course S182_8 Studying mammals: life in the trees contains samples from the DVD set.
+You should begin each course by watching the relevant TV programme on the DVD and reading the corresponding chapter in The Life of Mammals.
+You will be asked to rewatch specific sequences from the programme as you work through the course.

-This is an extract from an Open University course which is no longer available to new students.
-If you found this interesting you could explore more free Natural History course units or view the range of currently available OU Natural History courses.
+This free course includes adapted extracts from an Open University course which is no longer available to new students.
+If you found this interesting you could explore more free Natural History courses or view the range of currently available OU Natural History courses.

 Copyright & revisions

 - Creative-Commons: The Open University is proud to release this free course under a Creative Commons licence.
 However, any third-party materials featured within it are used with permission and are not ours to give away.
 These materials are not subject to the Creative Commons licence.
 See terms and conditions.
-Full details can be found in the Acknowledgements section.
+Full details can be found in the Acknowledgements and our FAQs section.

 If you enjoyed this, why not follow a feed to find out when we have new things like it?
 Choose an RSS feed from the list below.
 (Don't know what to do with RSS feeds?)